Main Role:

 Level Design

-Since the underground setting wasn’t suitable for landmarks that would help in navigation, I carved out a main route with several branches and guided players with strategically placed lights and asymmetrical level design to make the space more readable.
+To help players navigate the tunnels and make the space more readable, I carved out a main route with several branches and guided players with strategically placed lights and asymmetrical level design.

 To get the most out of the limited time we had, I designed a hub area with interconnected paths.
 Most of these paths are locked behind gates that require solving puzzles or outsmarting enemies, and each of them leads back to the hub.
-I also made sure the first thing players see upon returning to the hub is the central healing statue, making it clear how different parts of the level connect.
+I also made sure the first thing players see upon returning to the hub is the central healing statue, which serves as a landmark and makes it clear how different parts of the level connect.

 Game Design